Juana Adcock

-Jennifer Adcock (born 1982), also known as Juana Adcock, is a Mexican-born, Scotland-based poet and translator.
+Juana Adcock (born 1982) is a Mexican-born, Scotland-based poet and translator.
 Her first collection of poems Manca appeared in 2014, and was chosen by the Mexican critic Sergio González Rodríguez as one of the best poetry books of the year.
+Her second collection Split was published by Blue Diode in 2019 and was a Poetry Book Society Choice.
 Her work has appeared in Words Without Borders, Asymptote, and Glasgow Review of Books.
 Her book-length translations include: